gabrieleballetti/gabrieleballetti.github.io/_posts/2022-05-16-TropicalML.md

 The extra element $$-\infty$$ has been added to ensure that $$\mathbb{T}$$ has an additive identity, i.e. $$x \oplus -\infty = x$$, while $$0$$ is the multiplicative identity.
 This definition ensures associativity, commutativity and distributivity, although the addition is not invertible, for example $$x \oplus 1 = 0$$ has no solutions.
 For this reason $$\mathbb{T}$$ is a semiring, not a ring.
 Note that $$\min$$ tends to be used more frequently instead of $$\max$$ by mathematicians, but since it is only a matter of conventions we are going to use the $$\max$$-convention, as it will adapt better to the machine learning context.
 In any case, the whole theory is equivalent regardless of this choice.

+Since we have a multiplication operation, it makes sense to talk about exponentiation, defining it as an iterated multiplications.
+Although we might use the notation $$x^{\odot 2}$$ to indicate $$x \odot x$$, we will often just write it $$x^2$$, especially if it is clear that we are on a tropical context.

 ### Roots of tropical polynomials

 If interpreted as functions over the tropical semiring, polynomials are piecewise linear functions, where the "pieces" - or *linear regions* - are polyhedral.
 Consider the univariate tropical polynomial